amaarora/amaarora.github.io/_tmp/2022-07-04-swintransformerv1.md

 ## Personal Update
 For someone who was actively releasing blogs almost all throughout 2020 & 2021, I am kinda sad to admit that this is my first blog for the year 2022.
 But, at the same time, I am super excited to be back.
 My personal responsibilities took priority for the last 1 year and I had to give up on releasing blog posts.
 Now that the storm has settled, I am happy to be back.

 I also resigned from my position as **Machine Learning Engineer** from **Weights and Biases (W&B)** earlier this year and have joined [REA Group](https://www.realestate.com.au/) as **Data Science Lead**.
-It's quite a change in my day to day work life, but I am up for the challenge and enjoying every second of my new job so far. :)
+It's quite a big change in my day to day work life, but I am up for the challenge and enjoying every second of my new job so far. :)

 I wrote many blogs on various different research papers during my time at W&B that can be found [here](https://amaarora.github.io/).

 A lot has changed in the past 1 year or so since I have been away.
-As I catch-up with the latest research, I hope to continue releasing more blog posts and take you on this journey with me as well.
+As I catch-up with the latest research, I hope to continue releasing more blog posts fortnightly and take you on this journey with me as well.
 Let's learn together!

 ## Prerequisites
 As part of this blog post I am going to assume that the reader has a basic understanding of CNNs and the Transformer architecture.